solderpunk/VF-1/README.md

 by running "back" a few times or using "hist" and a number to jump straight to it) and go to my phlog.
 Unlike gunnarfrost, I appear to be physiologically incapable of writing phlog posts which are less than a few whole screens long.
-Go to one of these posts (say my most recent "assorted replies and acknowledgements"), and watch the lines fly by.
+Go to one of these posts, and watch the lines fly by.
 Now try:

 ```
 VF-1> less